mdmuidulalam/algo-book/README.md

 # Introduction
-My personal code-book to reuse code for competitive programming
+My personal code-book to reuse code for competitive programming also for reusable algorithm and data structure.

 # Getting Started
 Anyone one can get code from here and play with it.
 Please, don't use code without understamding the meaning.